TheDeepakPanwar/Assignment_09/README.md

 Sales Amount: 5100

-Month with maximum sales: June with amount 5700
+Output: Month with maximum sales: June with amount 5700

 Month with minimum sales: January with amount 4500